zanocom/RBF_Network/README.md

 Package pracma is required.

-Next step is to add a sanity check in rbf_dist function
+Next step is to add a sanity check in rbf_dist function to control whether dimensions are correct.